psf/black/README.md

 * automatic detection of deprecated Python 2 forms of print statements and exec statements in the formatted file (#49)

+* use proper spaces for complex expressions in default values of typed function arguments (#60)

 * only return exit code 1 when --check is used (#50)

 * don't remove single trailing commas from square bracket indexing